Welcome to today's edition of the Rush 24-7 podcast.

 He said he was one of us.

-He hated us, he hated the conservatives, he hated the Christian right.
+He hated the Christian right.

 He twice wanted to leave the party.

-And now the Republicans have the audacity to ask me a person who has supported them, given them money, given them time to support this man.
+And now the Republicans have the audacity to ask me, a person who has supported them, given them money, given them time, to support this man.

 I'm not going to do it.